confluentinc/ksql/docs/tutorials/basics-docker.md

    per 30 second _window_. ksqlDB automatically adds these system columns for windowed results.

+!!! note
+   The grouping columns `gender` and `regionid` are currently stored combined in a single key column.
+This will be rectified once multiple key columns are supported.
+Until then, these columns are combined and the resulting column is given a system-generated column name.

 ### 8. View query results using a pull query

 When a CREATE TABLE statement contains a GROUP BY clause, ksqlDB builds an internal